Did you know there are foods that can improve memory and concentration?

 The culprit is most likely something you ate.
 If you want to improve your focus and concentration it could be as simple as making some better food choices when you head out for your lunch break.

 As a busy executive, you should be aware of these key foods that improve memory and concentration.

-In the list of 15 Best Foods for the Brain, Dr. Axe ranks this tropical fruit No. 1.
-Yes, the avocado gets a bad rap for being high in fat, but it is monounsaturated fat, the good kind.
-It helps keep your sugar levels steady, which is a critical part of maintaining your mental edge through the day.
+Dr. Axe, certified doctor of natural medicine and clinical nutritionist, ranks avocado as No. 1 on his list of the 15 Best Foods for the Brain.
+Often, the avocado gets a bad rap for being high in fat, but it is monounsaturated fat, that’s the good kind.
+It helps keep your sugar levels steady, which is a critical part of maintaining your mental edge throughout the day.

 Drink this a few times a day and you should soon see a marked difference in a lot of areas.